adidas has created a series of shoes named after great cities: One set for North America, another for Europe. Interestingly enough:

 As to "New York" for a name?
 Home of a famous marathon, the undisputed financial center of the world, one of the major cultural centers of the United States... why not?

 This particular version is different than the other versions shown here.
-Differences include: The style name is on the rearmost stripe (not the heel); Dellinger Web; Trefoil ("pot leaf" Originals) logo and not the Performance (triangle) logo.
+Differences include: The style name is on the rearmost stripe (not the heel like the first three examples); Dellinger Web; Trefoil ("pot leaf" Originals) logo and not the Performance (triangle) logo.

 A chocolate brown shoe with orange stripes.